CAST & CREW

 (30s)James Logan

 Kate’s dead fiancé.
 In life, handsome, kind, and the one who promised to love her forever.
 In death, he’s ravenous, unstoppable, and not entirely the man she loved.
-With every body he consumes, he looks a little more alive — but what’s behind the eyes isn’t love anymore.
+He loves Kate deeply — but a deal’s a deal.

 Ashley Harper